webstudio-is/webstudio-community/docs/contributing/contributing-for-developers.md

 ### Dev login

 Dev login will create you a dev account so you don't need to be online or create a github app.
-To enable you must have two lines in your `.env`:
+To enable you create a file `.env.development` and include two lines:

 ```
 DEV_LOGIN=true
 AUTH_SECRET=a random value
 ```

-To login in the app click on the "Dev Login" button and paste the first four character of your `AUTH_SECRET` in the input.
+To login in the app click on the "Dev Login" button and paste the **first four characters** of your `AUTH_SECRET` in the input.

 ### GitHub Login